-The QL320™ is system designed with Providence Photonics’ new Quantitative Optical Gas Imaging (qOGI) technology that works solely with FLIR GFx320 or FLIR GF320 cameras.
-With this partnership, surveyors can measure mass leak rates or volumetric leak rates for most hydrocarbons.
+The FLIR QL320™ is a quantitative optical gas imaging (qOGI) system that works solely with FLIR GF620, GFx320, and GF320 OGI cameras.
+With this technology, surveyors can measure mass leak rates or volumetric leak rates for most hydrocarbons.
 With usage capabilities at a variety of distances, operators can monitor hard to reach areas and storage tanks from a safe location.

 The GF343 is an infrared optical gas imaging camera designed to quickly and easily detect CO2 leaks from a safe distance.
 This non-contact CO2 detection technology helps prevent unplanned outages by permitting the inspection of equipment while it is still online in the course of normal operations.